 or call us on 0800 781 4893

-Enjoy a morning tour of the world?s northernmost capital, home to eye-popping architecture, hospitable locals and a panoramic backdrop of majestic snow-capped peaks.
-Spot the quaint 19th century annex of Reykjavik's parliament; wander through the Asmundur Sveinsson sculpture garden for a taste of eccentric Icelandic art and marvel at the iconic Hallgrimskirkja church, a dramatic landmark whose immense grandeur dominates the skyline.
-This afternoon, travel through a black-lava field to bathe in the Blue Lagoon, home to milky-teal geothermal waters packed with rejuvenating mineral salts, leaving you with luxuriously soft skin.
+Enjoy a morning tour of the world?s northernmost capital, home to incredible architecture, hospitable locals and mountains with majestic snow-capped peaks.
+Spot the quaint 19th century annex of Reykjavik?s parliament, wander through the Asmundur Sveinsson sculpture garden for a taste of eccentric Icelandic art and marvel at the iconic Hallgrimskirkja church, a dramatic landmark whose immense grandeur dominates the skyline.
+This afternoon, experience one of Iceland?s most iconic attractions as you travel through a black lava field to bathe in the milky, teal waters of the Blue Lagoon.
+Luxuriate in the geothermal

 A visa is not required for your trip to Iceland.
 Further advice should be sought from the applicable tourist authority for other nationalities and for general queries.
 We strongly advise you check your destinations' Tourist Board or Embassy for the most up-to-date guidelines regarding passport validity.